harvard-lts/fits/README.md

 Available recipes:
     build               # Builds FITS
     build-image         # Builds the Docker image
-    default             # Lists available commands
+    build-test-image    # Builds the Docker image that's used for running the tests default             # Lists available commands
     format              # Applies the code formatter
     run +ARGS           # Executes FITS within a Docker container.
 This requires that the image has already been built (just build-image). test                # Runs the tests within a Docker container.
-Requires the image to already exist (just test-build-image).
-The image does NOT need to be rebuilt between runs. test-build-image    # Builds the Docker image that's used for running the tests test-filter PATTERN # Runs the tests that match the pattern within a Docker container.
-Requires the image to already exist (just test-build-image).
+Requires the image to already exist (just build-test-image).
+The image does NOT need to be rebuilt between runs. test-filter PATTERN # Runs the tests that match the pattern within a Docker container.
+Requires the image to already exist (just build-test-image).
 The image does NOT need to be rebuilt between runs.
 ```

 The commands are defined in [justfile](justfile).